dhayv/WiseWalletWin/README.md

 - **Certbot:** Automates the use of Let's Encrypt for enabling HTTPS, ensuring secure communication.
 - **Systemd:** Manages the lifecycle of backend and frontend services, ensuring they start on boot and restart on failure.

+### CI/CD with GitHub Actions

+GitHub Actions is used to automate the CI/CD pipeline for the Wise Wallet Win application.
+The pipeline includes steps to SSH into the server and rsync the necessary files for deployment.

 ## Features

 - **Secure User Authentication:** Employs JWT for robust security during user registration and login processes.